nmnaughton/nmnaughton.github.io/research.md

 [The Mechanical Problem](#mechanical-problem): Using microstructural information to understand mechanical properties of muscle.

 <br/> <br/>
 By solving these three problems, I am working to create an imaging pipeline that can image a skeletal muscle, estimate its microstructure, and use this microstructural information to estimate mechancial properties of the muscle.
-This pipline will better inform our understanding of muscle's functional ability.
+This pipeline will better inform our understanding of muscle's functional ability.
 Much of this work is based on measuring the muscle's microstructure using dMRI. dMRI measures the movement of water molecules.
 By measuring how microstructural restrictions affect the movement of these water molecules, we can measure the cumulative effect of the microstructure on the dMRI signal.
 For a brief introduction into how we can measure muscle microstructure using dMRI, check out the video below.

 &nbsp;